RCantu92/btc_and_eth_wallet/README.md

 What is it?
 What does it do?:

 RivCo is now providing a cryptocurrency wallet service.
-What RivCo's wallet does is it generates private keys upon command.
-After generating private keys, the keys are then used to derive accounts with addresses, with which users are then able to transact with.
+What RivCo's wallet does is it generates accounts from private keys, with which users are then able to transact with upon command.

+(As it stands, there have been three private keys for both BTC-testnet and ETH-testnet that have been derived.
+To derive more than three in the future, the "--numderive=" flag could be filled in with a number greater than 3.)

 Below is an image of a valie BTC-testnet transaction.